Bachelor of Engineering

 - Process engineering

 The common first year of our engineering program is referred to as Engineering One.
-Students will study mathematics, physics, chemistry and engineering fundamentals which are common to each of the majors we offer.
-Courses in Engineering One introduce students to engineering problem-solving, analysis, design, communication and teamwork.
-Students will develop an understanding of different engineering fields and how engineering relates to real world issues.
+You will study mathematics, physics, chemistry and engineering fundamentals which are common to each of the majors we offer.
+Courses in Engineering One will introduce you to engineering problem-solving, analysis, design, communication and teamwork.
+You will develop an understanding of different engineering fields and how engineering relates to real world issues.